Madeleine Astor: Widowhood

 After Astor returned home from her ordeal, she was kept in strict retirement.
 Her first social function was not until the end of May, when she held a luncheon at her mansion on Fifth Avenue for Arthur Rostron, the captain of the Carpathia, and Dr. Frank McGee, the ship's surgeon.
 She held this event with Marian Thayer, also a survivor of the Titanic.
 Both wished to thank these men for their assistance when they were aboard the Carpathia.

 In his will, John Jacob Astor IV left his wife an outright sum of $100,000, the income from a trust fund of $5 million, and the use of the house on Fifth Avenue.
 Both of the latter provisions she would lose if she remarried.
 A fund of $3 million was set aside for his unborn child John Jacob "Jakey" Astor VI, which he would control when he became of age.
 On August 14, 1912, Astor gave birth to Jakey at her Fifth Avenue mansion.
 For the next four years, she raised him as part of the Astor family.
 She did not appear very often in society until the end of 1913, when according to the press, they published her first photograph since the Titanic disaster.

 After this, she appeared more often in public and her activities were frequently reported in the press.
-In 1915, she remodeled her house on Fifth Avenue and this was made a feature article in the New York Sun.
+In 1915, she remodeled her house on Fifth Avenue and this was made a feature article in the The Sun.
 Many articles about her eldest son were also published.